December 7, 2011 – 6:58 pm | 16 Comments

 </deviceconfig>

-• The contents of the <deviceconfig> tag MAY contain 3CX-specific variables which will be substituted inside the file content when creating the file in the provisioning folder.
+• The contents of the <deviceconfig> tag may contain 3CX-specific variables which will be substituted inside the files' content when creating the file in the provisioning folder.

-3CX-specific variables all start and end with “%%”.
-Here follows a list of the 3CX-specific variables available for substitution within the “filename” attribute of the <deviceconfig> tag, or within the actual contents of the <deviceconfig> tag.
+3CX-specific variables all start and end with "%%".
+What follows is a list of the 3CX-specific variables available for substitution within the "filename" attribute of the <deviceconfig> tag, or within the actual contents of the <deviceconfig> tag.

 • %%mac_address%% – the MAC Address of the phone as configured in the “Phone Provisioning” tab of the Extension.
 Typically used for generating device-specific filenames.